Sara Brandellero is a University Lecturer at the Leiden University Centre for the Arts in Society.

 Dr. Brandellero holds a BA in Hispanic Studies from the University of Cardiff, an MA in Brazilian Literature from the University of Brasilia and a DPhil in Portuguese (Brazilian Literature) from the University of Oxford.
 She held lectureships at the University of Oxford and University of Leeds (UK), before joining the University of Leiden in September 2011.

-On a Knife-Edge: The Poetry of João Cabral de Melo Neto (Oxford: OUP, 2011).
+On a Knife-Edge: The Poetry of João Cabral de Melo Neto (Oxford University Press, 2011).

 No relevant ancillary activities